Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/fey/pixie.md

 NoteIcon: monster
 BestiaryType: fey
 SourceType: Bestiary
-BookSource: Monster Manual p.
-253, Ghosts of Saltmarsh, The Wild Beyond the Witchlight, Keys from the Golden Vault
+BookSource: "Monster Manual p.
+253, Ghosts of Saltmarsh, The Wild Beyond the Witchlight, Keys from the Golden Vault"
 ---
 # [Pixie](2-Mechanics/CLI/bestiary/fey/pixie.md)
 *Source: Monster Manual p.
 253, Ghosts of Saltmarsh, The Wild Beyond the Witchlight, Keys from the Golden Vault*